-Every year, the computer based Common Admission Test (CAT) is conducted by for short listing candidates for post graduate programs in elite business schools like IIMs.
+Every year, the computer-based Common Admission Test (CAT) is conducted for postgraduate programs in elite business schools like IIMs.
 A seat in these institutions promises high pay-packages and a rewarding career in the corporate world.
-CAT is one of the most competitive examinations and attracts graduates from all streams.
+CAT is one of the toughest competitive exams in India.
+It attracts graduates almost from all the streams.
 It is known to be an unpredictable paper and the exam pattern is changed almost every year to surprise the students.

 The pattern of the exam is as follows: